Environmental Biology, PhD

 Please review our faculty interests and course offerings to see if our program fits your needs.

-Official transcripts of all graduate and undergraduate work.
-(Two copies of each transcript must be sent directly to the University's Office of Graduate Admissions and Records.
+- Official transcripts of all graduate and undergraduate work.
+(Two copies of each transcript must be sent directly to the university's Office of Graduate Admissions.
 A final transcript showing that the bachelor's degree has been awarded must be received before the student can enter the program.)

 Test of English as a Foreign Language (TOEFL official test score) is required for international applicants.
 For more information regarding minimal TOEFL scores go to Graduate Admissions.